Payment acceptance rate

 The payment acceptance rate is calculated as the number of payment attempts accepted by payment providers divided by the number of attempts submitted to payment providers.
 Some payment attempts are related to a single order, for example, your customer could retry a failed card payment with another card or local payment method multiple times.
 Airwallex removes these repeated attempts to calculate your acceptance at an order level by default.

-Airwallex also excludes factors that occur before the submission to payment providers by default, such as invalid API calls, attempts blocked by risk engine, and authentication failures.
+Airwallex also excludes 0 value authorisations used for card validations and factors that occur before the submission to payment providers by default, such as invalid attempts, attempts blocked by risk engine, and authentication failures.
 In addition, Airwallex also excludes payments declined due to insufficient funds by default as those declines are not addressable by Airwallex.

 Please consult the following example for how the acceptance rate is calculated by default: